 - 116. For the re-appointment of incumbent CEO: - 116.1 Review performance rating of the incumbent CEO.
-The incumbent CEO should have outstanding past performance as per Board evaluation and criteria set by the Board from time to time. - 116.2 The Board shall assess the suitability of the incumbent CEO's attributes and competencies against the requirements prescribed in the Terms of Reference. - 116.3 At least 75% of the Board (excluding the CEO) must agree to propose for the re-appointment. - 116.4 The Board shall recommend re-appointment of the incumbent CEO to Ministry of Finance for endorsement and finalization of the remuneration package. - 116.5 Ministry of Finance will review the Board's recommendation and submit to Lhengye Zhungtshog for endorsement. - 116.6 After obtaining the Lhengye Zhungtshog endorsement, Ministry of Finance shall convey the government endorsement on the CEO nomination to the Company.
+The incumbent CEO should have outstanding past performance as per Board

+- evaluation and criteria set by the Board from time to time. - 116.2 The Board shall assess the suitability of the incumbent CEO's attributes and competencies against the requirements prescribed in the Terms of Reference. - 116.3 At least 75% of the Board (excluding the CEO) must agree to propose for the reappointment. - 116.4 The Board shall recommend re-appointment of the incumbent CEO to Ministry of Finance for endorsement and finalization of the remuneration package. - 116.5 The Ministry of Finance shall conduct Employee Feedback Survey (360-degree feedback) to vet the recommendation of the Board, before the recommendation is submitted to the Lhengye Zhungtshog. - 116.6 The Ministry of Finance then shall submit the board's recommendation to Lhengye Zhungtshog along with the outcome (scores) of the employee feedback. - 116.7 After obtaining the Lhengye Zhungtshog endorsement, Ministry of Finance shall convey the government endorsement on the CEO nomination to the Company.

-116.7 The Board shall then appoint the incumbent CEO with the approval of the Company in the General Meeting of the Company.
+116.8 The Board shall then appoint the new CEO with the approval of the Company in the General Meeting of the Company.